-Permanent store closures were already rife in UK retail before the Covid-19 pandemic due to changing consumer habits and online shopping.
-Many retailers have been quick to re-strategise and restructure their businesses to find new ways to engage with customers.
+Permanent store closures were already rife in UK retail before the Covid-19 pandemic due to changing consumer habits and online shopping and many retailers have been quick to re-strategise and restructure their businesses to find new ways to engage with customers.
 One notable strategy is to open temporary pop-up shops.

 Non-essential stores in the UK were forced to close last March, marking the beginning of a hectic 12 months.
 Many retail companies’ revenues dipped while several retailers collapsed completely.
 Lockdown led to a spike in online demand that led to stock issues, and firms had to invest in ensuring Covid-19 safety measures were in place in-store, including social distancing signage and training and PPE for staff.
 Since March 2020, Covid-19 has caused over 14,800 permanent retail store closures in the UK, with 600,000 jobs lost.